elatov/elatov.github.io/_posts/2014-09-20-install-debian-7-on-macmini-late-2006.md

 As soon as the **dd** finished the volume auto mounted and I saw the **rEFIt** icon.

 ### Mute the Boot Chime from OS X
-While I was in the OS X, I took the chance to silence the boot chime, here is the command for that:
+While I was in OS X, I took the chance to silence the boot chime, here is the command for that:

 	$ sudo nvram SystemAudioVolume=%80